Extending perfect matchings to Hamiltonian cycles in line graphs: Concluding remark

-Along the paper, we have proposed several sufficient conditions of different types for a graph in order to guarantee the PMH--property in its line graph.
-The wide variety of such conditions, ranging between sparse and dense graphs, do not allow us to easily identify non trivial necessary conditions to this problem.
+Along the paper, we have proposed several sufficient conditions of different types for a graph in order to guarantee the PMH-property in its line graph.
+The wide variety of such conditions, ranging between sparse and dense graphs, do not allow us to easily identify non-trivial necessary conditions to this problem.
 This could be seemingly hard, but we still consider it an intriguing problem to be addressed in the future.